-An increase in the productive efficiency of a country also determines its gains from trade as it lowers the cost of production and price of the goods.
-As a result the country importing gains by importing cheap goods.
+An increase in the productive efficiency of a country also determines its gains from trade

 Static and dynamic gains from trade

 The gains from trade can be classified into static and dynamic gains from trades.
 Static optimum utilization of country's factor endowments or resources.
 Dynamic gains from trade, are those benefits which accelerates economic growth of the participating countries.